Implant: United States classification

 Medical devices are classified by the US Food and Drug Administration (FDA) under three different classes depending on the risks the medical device may impose on the user.
-According to 21CFR 860.3, Class I devices are considered to pose the least amount of risk to the user and require the least amount of control.
+According to 21CFR 860.3, Class I devices are considered to pose the least risk to the user and require the least control.
 Class I devices include simple devices such as arm slings and hand-held surgical instruments.
 Class II devices are considered to need more regulation than Class I devices and are required to undergo specific requirements before FDA approval.
 Class II devices include X-ray systems and physiological monitors.
 Class III devices require the most regulatory controls since the device supports or sustains human life or may not be well tested.
 Class III devices include replacement heart valves and implanted cerebellar stimulators.
 Many implants typically fall under Class II and Class III devices.

 Materials

 Commonly implanted metals

 A variety of minimally bioreactive metals are routinely implanted.
 The most commonly implanted form of stainless steel is 316L.
 Cobalt-chromium and titanium-based implant alloys are also permanently implanted.
 All of these are made passive by a thin layer of oxide on their surface.
 A consideration, however, is that metal ions diffuse outward through the oxide and end up in the surrounding tissue.
 Bioreaction to metal implants includes the formation of a small envelope of fibrous tissue.
 The thickness of this layer is determined by the products being dissolved, and the extent to which the implant moves around within the enclosing tissue.
 Pure titanium may have only a minimal fibrous encapsulation.
 Stainless steel, on the other hand, may elicit encapsulation of as much as 2 mm.